iconfu/svg-inject/README.md

 ## What are the limitations?

-SVGInject is intended to work in production envionnments but it has a few limitations:
+SVGInject is intended to work in production environments but it has a few limitations:

 * The image src must apply to the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy), which basically means the image origin must be were the website is running.
 This may be bypassed using the [Cross-Origin Resource Sharing (CORS) mechanism](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 * Due to same-origin policy SVGInject does not work when run from the local file system in many browsers (Chrome, Safari), yet Firefox will work.